 The employability of Sunderland graduates reflects our mix of academic rigour and practical skills.
 To enhance this mix, we encourage you to apply to undertake a 48-week placement between your second and final year.
 It effectively becomes a third year of a four-year course.

 They are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
 The contacts made during placements can also be valuable for future job offers.
+Examples of companies that have offered placements to Sunderland students include Sterling Pharma, Lianhetech and GlaxoSmithKline.

 We have well-established links with a number of pharmaceutical multinationals and NHS Trusts.
 Through these links, we organise a course of guest speakers who discuss the cutting edge of pharmaceutical research and development.